QualiSystems/devguide_source/_devops/9.0.0/available-apis.md

 {% endhighlight %}

 * Starting an API session outside of CloudShell for performing admin tasks:
+<br><br>
+_As this requires the use of the CloudShell Automation API package, make sure to first install the package.
+From command-line, run `pip install cloudshell-automation-api`._

 {% highlight python %}
 from cloudshell.api.cloudshell_api import CloudShellAPISession